 10/ Use and store bleach with caution?

-Since the bleach will irritate mucous membranes, the skin and the airway, put on appropriate personal protective equipment (e.g. mask, gloves, safety goggles, and plastic apron) and ensure of having good ventilation when diluting or using bleach.
-Avoid contact with the eyes.
+Since the bleach will irritate mucous membranes, the skin and the airway, put on appropriate personal protective equipment (e.g. mask, gloves, safety goggles, and plastic apron) and ensure good ventilation when diluting or using bleach.
+Avoid contact with eyes.
 If bleach gets into eyes, immediately rinse with water for at least 15 minutes and consult a doctor.